Home Insemination: The Step-by-Step Process

 Our straws are 1/2 ml, so a MOT10 is guaranteed to have between 5 – 9.5 million motile (moving) sperm, and 2 straws are the recommended minimum amount for a home insemination.
 If you would like more information on sperm straws and how much to order click here.

-We have the option of Anonymous or Non-Anonymous donors.
-Non-Anonymous donors can be contacted at 18 by your child, but we do not disclose donor information to you at any point.
-An Anonymous donor cannot be contacted in the future by your child, so take that into consideration when choosing a donor.
+We have the option of Non-ID Release or ID Release donors.
+ID Release donors can be contacted at 18 by your child, but we do not disclose donor information to you at any point.
+A Non-ID Release donor cannot be contacted in the future by your child, so take that into consideration when choosing a donor.
 One of the benefits of using an FDA approved sperm bank is that all of our donors have signed away paternity rights, so you have no legal issues to worry about in the future.
 Read more here.

 We also have the option of Basic donors and Extended donors.
 Our Extended donor profiles are free to view and contain baby photos, family histories, handwritten letter, audio, and much more.
 Our Basic donors do not have baby photos and contain more minimal information about the donors – perfect for individuals who don’t want to know too much about the donor’s personality/appearance.